Zoheb-Malik/BardieTS/README.md

 ## 📦 bardie-ts

-BardieTS is a multi-purpose AI package built with typescript that allows people to interact with the Google Bard API.
+BardieTS is a multi-purpose AI package built with typescript that allows people to interact with the Google Bard API, **without needing to set your own cookie!**
-It provides simple, fast and powerful features for AI interactions, including the ability to answer questions and recognise image input, **without needing to set your own cookie!**
+It provides simple, fast and powerful features for AI interactions, including the ability to answer questions intelligently and recognise image inputs.

 ## 🔑 Key Features